-The Federal Reserve's definition was less verbose: "Reputational risk is the potential that negative publicity regarding an institution's business practices, whether true or not, will cause a decline in the customer base, costly litigation, or revenue reductions."
-Like the OCC's definition, it focused on harm from "negative publicity," but unlike the OCC, the Federal Reserve explicitly noted that the negative publicity need not be true.
-The Federal Reserve still uses this definition of reputation risk.
+The Federal Reserve's definition was less verbose: "Reputational risk is the potential that negative publicity regarding an institution's business practices, whether true or not, will cause a decline in the customer base, costly litigation, or revenue reductions."127 Like the OCC's definition, it focused on harm from "negative publicity," but unlike the OCC, the Federal Reserve explicitly noted that the negative publicity need not be true.128 The Federal Reserve still uses this definition of reputation risk.129

-The NCUA's definition of reputation risk was the most succinct: "Risk of negative public opinion or perception leading to a loss of confidence and/or severance of relationships."
-The NCUA later revised its definition to more closely match the OCC's.
+The NCUA's definition of reputation risk was the most succinct: "Risk of negative public opinion or perception leading to a loss of confidence and/or severance of relationships."130 The NCUA later revised its definition to more closely match the OCC's.
 Currently the NCUA Examiner's Guide provides:

 Reputation risk is the current and prospective risk to earnings or net worth arising from negative public opinion or perception.
 Reputation risk affects the credit union's ability to establish new relationships or services, or to continue servicing existing relationships.
-This risk, which occurs in activities such as asset management decisions and transactions, can expose the credit union to litigation, financial loss, or a decline in membership base.

-The next step was for the regulators to develop a system for evaluating reputation risk at financial institutions.
-The OCC armed examiners with a non-exhaustive, non-mandatory checklist of items the definition was broadened to include considerations of "the bank's ability to withstand periods of stress").
+This risk, which occurs in activities such as asset management decisions and transactions, can expose the credit union to litigation, financial loss, or a decline in membership base.131 the definition was broadened to include considerations of "the bank's ability to withstand periods of stress").
 This 2015 Bulletin is now incorporated into OCC, LARGE BANK SUPERVISION HANDBOOK 2018, supra note 26, as stated in OFFICE OF THE COMPTROLLER OF THE CURRENCY, OCC BULL.
-No. 2018-18, COMPTROLLER'S HANDBOOK: REVISED AND UPDATED BOOKLETS AND RECESSIONS (June 28, 2018).
+NO. 2018-18, COMPTROLLER'S HANDBOOK: REVISED AND UPDATED BOOKLETS AND RECESSIONS (June 28, 2018).